 If you plan on joining the Imperial Palace tour, meet your guide at the Kikyomon Gate, a 10-minute walk from Nijubashimae Station or Otemachi Station.

 The center of the new capital

-For thousands of years Kyoto was the capital of Japan, but in 1868 both the capital and Imperial Palace were moved to Tokyo after the Meiji Restoration.
+For around 1000 years Kyoto was the capital of Japan, but in 1868 both the capital and Imperial Palace were moved to Tokyo after the Meiji Restoration.
 This has been the home of the Emperor and his family ever since.